havhje/artsdata/mapper_streamlit/landingsside/dashboard_project_info.md

 *   `streamlit`: For creating the web app interface and managing state.
 *   `pandas`: For data manipulation within the calculation functions.
+*   `plotly`: For generating the interactive observation period figure.

 ### Installation (using uv)